pekrau/MolScript/README.md

 MolScript has for a long time been a standard tool in the science of macromolecular structures.
-[The paper describing it](http://dx.doi.org/10.1107/S0021889891004399 "MOLSCRIPT: a program to produce both detailed and schematic plots of protein structures") appears as number 82 in the list of the Nature feature article ["The Top 100 Papers.
+[The paper describing it](http://dx.doi.org/10.1107/S0021889891004399 "MOLSCRIPT: a program to produce both detailed and schematic plots of protein structures.") appears as number 82 in the list of the Nature feature article ["The Top 100 Papers.
 Nature explores the most-cited research of all time"](http://www.nature.com/news/the-top-100-papers-1.16224) by